DexterHuang/CyberCodeOnline/UpdateNote.md

  * Added Bio to profile (available only to donation tier `Elite` and above)
  * Added barcode decoraction (available only to donation tier `Elite` and above)
  * Added Level up screen
- * Fixed sometimes enemy broke causes player to crash untill dungeon expires
+ * Fixed bugged enemies, causing the player to crash until the dungeon expires
- * Fixed dungeon stuck in map
+ * Fixed bugged dungeons stuck in the map

 ### **2021/05/07- v0.487**
  * Added an animation for attacking and receiving damage